MiyamotoAkira/website/_posts/2020-01-13-tab-vs-spaces.md

 Tab vs Spaces is one of those religious wars, like the position of curly brackets (I use whatever is common on the language) or Vim vs Emacs (the solution for this last one is the Evil mode for Emacs, of course).

-Probably the main arguments for eacha are: spaces are consistent all across environments, IDEs, or any other software, which means you can keep alignment more easily; tabs give that individual flexibility.
+Probably the main arguments for each are: spaces are consistent all across environments, IDEs, or any other software, which means you can keep alignment more easily; tabs give that individual flexibility.

 I kind of assumed that spaces won, because that is what I use everywhere.
-Also because GitHub took the decision of using 8 spaces for tabs without allowing you to change the value.
+Also because GitHub took the decision of using 8 spaces for tabs without allowing you to change the value (sigh, UX).

-There is, as well, a distinction that we have to do between indentation and alignment.
-We use the first one to group code within the same scope.
+There is a distinction that we have to do between indentation and alignment.
+We use the first one to group code within the same scope (ok not necessary unless you are using a language like Python or F#).
 We use the second one to group somehow syntatic elements that have some relation (proximity, repetition, ...)
 While you can do indentation with both spaces and tabs, you can't do alignment with tabs.

-Steve McConell argued against trying to keep alignment in his seminal book [Code Complete](https://www.goodreads.com/book/show/4845.Code_Complete).
+[Steve McConnell](https://stevemcconnell.com/) argued against trying to keep alignment in his seminal book [Code Complete](https://www.goodreads.com/book/show/4845.Code_Complete).
 If you change names, the alignment dissapears and then you have to realign all manually.
 Furthermore, it means also that there are changes on your source control that were not really wanted.
+We will be coming later into revising his recommendation (Code Complete is not a new book, although still a great book that you should read).

-# Which one looks better?
+# Which One Looks Better?

 Which code example do you prefer?